Many of us have been asked to provide a clean catch urine sample at some point, even if we didn’t realize it at the time.

 How To Test For A UTI At Home

-If you’re in the midst of a UTI, the last thing you might feel like doing is getting yourself to a doctor’s and squeezing out a urine sample.
-You might however, like to complete an at-home UTI test.
+If you’re in the midst of a UTI, the last thing you might feel like doing is getting yourself to a doctor and squeezing out a urine sample.
+You might, however, like to complete an at-home UTI test.

 There are some benefits to testing at home.
 Aside from being more comfortable, it’s also better to provide a urine sample before you take anything to relieve your symptoms.
 This way you can collect a sample as soon as symptoms appear and then start your pain relief routine.

-Before you race off and order the first at-home UTI test you find online, however, it’s a good idea to understand what your options are.
+Before you race off and order the first at-home UTI test you find online, however, it’s a good idea to understand your options.
 Choosing the right test may mean the difference between healing, or continuing to battle your UTI.